 Please note that although some of these presentation methods are more complex and time consuming than others, this not does mean they are better.
 Sometimes a quick, expressive splurge of ideas upon paper is all that is needed.

-Take a beautiful photograph to place in the centre, as in this example of a mind map by Dave Tiedemann:
+Take a beautiful photograph to place in the center, as in this example of a mind map by Dave Tiedemann:

 Use painted areas to contain text, as in these creative examples by artist Martha Rich:

-Draw lots of small pictures to illustrate ideas visually, as inspired by this Curiocity map of London illustrated by Nicole Mollet:
+Draw lots of small pictures to illustrate ideas visually, as inspired by this map of London reimagined as the human body, illustrated by Nicole Mollet:

 Integrate a mind map with an ‘incomplete’ image that extends across the page, inspired by this digital illustration by Alex Plesovskich: